LangLangBart/boonGUI/README.md

 - **Camera:** Change the camera settings in the options.
 - **Lobby:** Quick access buttons below the chat input.
 - **Replays overview:** Adding a button next to the replay path for quick access to the directory.
-- **Summary:** Increased the size, recommend to use a 1920×1080 display.
 - **Trade:** The trading probabilities for all resources are saved.

 ---